curlyLasagna/Data-Mining-Term-Project/main.typ

 #set cite(form: "prose", style: "harvard-cite-them-right")
 #show link: underline
 #show: ieee.with(
-  title: [Clustering Analysis of Screen Time and Wellness (Proposal)],
+  title: [Clustering Analysis of Screen Time and Wellness],
   abstract: [
 We examine how device usage affects personal wellness using a dataset that tracks hours spent on devices, technology habits, and related wellness metrics.
 Drawing from customer segmentation techniques in marketing, our approach groups users with similar digital behaviors and wellness patterns.
 Using a trained classifier model, we then recommend personalized strategies to help individuals enhance their well-being.
   ],